bluetech/pcsc-rust/README.md

 ## Example

-Connect to the card in the first available reader and send the card an APDU command.
+Connect to the card in the first available reader, send the card an APDU command, print the APDU response.

 ```rust
 extern crate pcsc;